 DMT is not believed to cause physical dependence or addiction, but relevant research is scarce.
 Also, frequent recreational users may encounter psychological cravings for the drug.
 The National Institute on Drug Abuse (NIDA) reports that, unlike most other hallucinogens, repeated DMT use does not appear to result in tolerance.

-Although it is not thought to be an addictive substance, DMT use has been associated with several health risks and can produce terrifying hallucinations and other undesirable psychological effects.
+Although not necessarily an addictive substance, DMT use can cause several health risks.
+It can also produce terrifying hallucinations and other undesirable psychological effects.
 Frequent use of this drug may increase a person’s risk of experiencing adverse effects, including life-threatening complications like serotonin syndrome.

-If you have been abusing DMT, other drugs, or alcohol, you are urged to contact us today to discuss treatment options.
+If you have been abusing DMT, other drugs, or alcohol, please contact us today.
 Recovery By The Sea offers comprehensive, customized programs designed to treat substance use disorders in addition to all aspects of a person’s mental and emotional well-being.

 If you are ready to begin experiencing life on a whole new level, we are here to help you reclaim your sanity and break free from the vicious cycle of addiction one day at a time!